WHAT'S ON.

 Spend your pennies at the multiple medieval merchants and pick up something cool, walk around the living history village or watch some wholesome ferret racing (yeah it's a thing).
 Bring your tent and enjoy the beautiful surroundings while immersing yourself in the HEMA community.
 We look forward to seeing you there!

 We're back!
 Smart HEMA Clubs is proud to present HEMAFEST 2025!
 The festival takes place over two days, on August 30th & 31st, and offers a variety of activities for attendees to enjoy.
-This years event is held at Black Cat Archery, Roves Farm Lane, Severnhampton, Swindon, SN6 7QG
+This years event is held at Black Fox Archery, Roves Farm Lane, Sevenhampton, Swindon, SN6 7QG

 TICKETS ON SALE NOW!